I love tomato season

 I love this time of year.
 It’s the time of the harvest and there’s such an abundance of fresh vegetables available.
-So many of these veggies can be purchased year-round but let’s face it, they taste best in season.
+So many of these veggies are available year-round but let’s face it, they taste best in season.
 For example, grape tomatoes, there’s a little extra sweetness in every bite.
 I bought them in bulk last week and snacked my way through in two days.

-This recipe has been heavily adapted from one of my America’s Test Kitchen cookbooks, and it takes the grape tomato from snack to salad while still maintaining a “star of the show” status.
+This recipe his heavily adapted from one of my America's Test Kitchen cookbooks.
+It takes the grape tomato from snack to salad while still maintaining a “star of the show” status.
 The flavors are reminiscent of my Caprese Pasta Salad, only without the pasta.
 So, if you prefer a low carb version, this tomato salad might be for you!

 The juiciness that makes tomatoes so tasty can sometimes be a drawback in a salad.
 Too many cut tomatoes = soupy liquid in the bottom of the bowl.
 So this recipe treats the tomatoes first with a little sugar ‘n salt and then the liquid is separated out to become the base for the dressing.

 Shopping opportunity!
 Owning a salad spinner would come in real handy for this.
 Since I do not, I’ll lead you through my workaround.
 (And maybe go shopping later).

 First, cut the tomatoes and place them in a bowl with ½ tsp sugar and ¼ tsp salt.
 Mix and let sit for at least 30 minutes.
 Then, transfer the tomatoes to a large colander placed over a bowl.

 Using a large spoon, press the tomatoes to expel liquid.

 The goal is about ⅓ cup of liquid, from which the seeds are strained.

 The liquid is then placed in a small pan with minced shallot and some balsamic vinegar and brought to a boil to cook for 6-8 minutes until reduced.

 Transfer to a small bowl to cool before whisking in olive oil to make the final dressing.